recursivethinker/recursivethinker.github.io/_posts/2021-06-05-linux-reinstall.md

 I love having Debian on a keyring, it's now my most favorite distro to install.
 I think I like it because it's pretty basic and doesn't come with a lot of bloat.
-I also like that you can set it up to run with XFCE out of the box and it takes up barely any ram in the system.
+I also like that you can set it up to run with XFCE out of the box and it takes up barely any ram on the system.

 The drawback is of course that it doesn't come with proprietary drivers needed for things like Wifi and the GPU.
 I always have to figure out some way of